D-ribitol-5-phosphate cytidylyltransferase

-Thus, the two substrates of this enzyme are CTP and D-ribitol 5-phosphate, whereas its two products are diphosphate and CDP-ribitol.
+The enzyme characterised from Lactobacillus arabinosus combines cytidine triphosphate and D-ribitol-5-phosphate to give CDP-ribitol, with pyrophosphate (PP_{i}) as a byproduct.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is CTP:D-ribitol-5-phosphate cytidylyltransferase.
 Other names in common use include CDP ribitol pyrophosphorylase, cytidine diphosphate ribitol pyrophosphorylase, ribitol 5-phosphate cytidylyltransferase, and cytidine diphosphoribitol pyrophosphorylase.
-This enzyme participates in pentose and glucuronate interconversions.